estnltk/estnltk/estnltk/storage/postgres/readme.md

 # PostgreSQL storage

-Store a collection of EstNltk `Text` objects in PostgreSQL database.
+Store a collection of EstNltk `Text` objects in a PostgreSQL database.

 For usage see [tutorials](../../../tutorials/postgres).